Improving Safety on the 6th Most Dangerous Road in the World

-Leverage extrusion expertise to deliver a custom-engineered post that is able to withstand the harsh elements and will rebound when struck.
+Leverage extrusion expertise to deliver a custom-engineered post that is able to withstand extreme cold, snow and ice and rebound when struck.
 The cantilever structure consists of an extruded profile mounted to a highly-reflective arm with a special, flexible coupler.

 Customized, extrusion-based roadside delineator posts from Pexco are improving visibility for Alaska’s “ice road” truckers.
-This reflective marker provides safety and reduces maintenance on one of the most challenging roadways in the world and demonstrates Pexco’s range of capability, design and manufacturing talents within profile plastic extrusion.
+This reflective marker provides safety and reduces maintenance on one of the most challenging roadways in the world and demonstrates Pexco’s range of capabilities, design and manufacturing expertise within traffic safety and profile plastic extrusion.

 In the spring of 2009, Pexco was asked for assistance designing and upgrading a delineator post to improve safety on the Dalton Highway.
-Pexco’s custom-made solution is the new “Dalton Delineator,” a cantilever structure consisting of an extruded, cut-to-length roadside delineator profile mounted to a second extrusion – a special, flexible coupler.
+Pexco’s custom-made solution was named the “Dalton Delineator,” a cantilever structure consisting of an extruded, cut-to-length roadside delineator profile mounted to a second extrusion – a special, flexible coupler.

-The Pexco Traffic and Safety division engineering team applied its knowledge of plastic and process extrusion to advance the innovation and deliver resilient performance properties.
+The Pexco Traffic and Safety division engineering team applied its knowledge of plastic and process extrusion to further enhance the unique design by delivering resilient performance properties.
 The innovative coupler attaches to a square, steel tube support that is situated off of the traveled roadway.
-When installed, the delineator post, or “arm,” projects horizontally from the shoulder, above the roadway, is capable of rebounding when struck and provides excellent reflectivity at night.
+When installed, the delineator post or “arm,” projects horizontally from the shoulder, above the roadway, and is capable of rebounding when struck.
+The delineator also provides excellent reflectivity at night.
 The tube is attached to the delineator and then slipped into the steel cantilever.
 When the delineator arm is impacted, the custom thermoplastic provides flexibility and permits the arm to deflect and then return to the proper position.
 Materials for both the arm and the coupler were chosen for their UV-stability and most especially for their cold temperature impact performance.